O4E Education Commission

 White and his wife, Kelly, grew up in western Dubuque County, Iowa.
 They have three kids – Nathan (10), Emma (8), and Claire (5).

-Beth Wyman, Chairperson, Education Commission
+Beth Wyman, Past Chair, Education Commission

 I have been an active community initiative participant for many causes since my return to Oshkosh in 1988.
 My husband, Bill and I graduated from UWO in 1980 and explored different areas of the country before returning to make Oshkosh our home.
 It is not until you return to this city that you realize the benefits that the community offers especially as it relates to raising a family.
 The public school system in Oshkosh has offered my children not only wonderful educational learning opportunities, but also team building, sports, social and arts experiences.
 The inspiration and mentoring shown to them by teachers and coaches helped mold them into the people they are today.
 I believe it is important for us to connect our public school system with our community to bring out the positive qualities inherent in both.
 Together, we can make great things happen.